This gluten free butterscotch cake is ultra rich and so soft and moist. The easy butterscotch frosting is the perfect finishing touch.

 - You shouldn't really need a crumb coat on this cake, as it's not really a crumbly cake.

-- Making this butterscotch cake vegan may be tricky.
-I haven't tested it, and I'm not saying it's impossible, but you would need to substitute your favorite non-dairy butter and Greek yogurt.
+Making this butterscotch cake vegan may be tricky.
+I haven't tested it, but you would need to substitute your favorite non-dairy butter and Greek yogurt.
 You would also need to make your own buttermilk using non-dairy milk.
-I don't think the frosting can be made dairy-free, as the cream is essential to achieving the right consistency.
+I don't think the frosting can be made dairy-free, as the heavy cream is essential to achieving the right consistency.

 Did you try my butterscotch cake?
 Leave me a comment below or tag me on Instagram @justastastyblog and #justastastyblog!